eclipse-tractusx/item-relationship-service/docs/concept/#266-IRS-testing-with-dynamicData/#266-IRS-testing-with-dynamic-data.md

 ### What depth can be expected?
 Currently, there is no effective way to find out the depth of desired globalAssetId.
 Decided could be the following:
 * IRS tests are requested with depth = 10
-* Performance tests will be run with depth > 50
+* Load tests will be run with depth > 50

 ## Testing tombstones with negative scenarios.